r18693616-source/ChessPilot/README.md

 Get the latest release from [GitHub Releases](https://github.com/OTAKUWeBer/ChessPilot/releases/latest/).

 **Important Note:**
 Even if you download ChessPilot from the releases, **you must download Stockfish separately**.
 The Stockfish binary is intentionally excluded from the release due to CPU instruction set incompatibility on different machines.
-Please download the appropriate Stockfish version from the [official Stockfish website](https://stockfishchess.org/download/), rename it as needed (e.g., `stockfish.exe` for Windows), and place the file inside the `ChessPilot` directory (the same directory as `main.py`).
+Please download the appropriate Stockfish version from the [official Stockfish website](https://stockfishchess.org/download/), rename it as needed (e.g., `stockfish.exe` for Windows), and place the file inside the same directory as `ChessPilot`.

 - **For Linux Users:**
   You can install Stockfish via your package manager (e.g., `sudo apt install stockfish` on Debian/Ubuntu, `paru/yay -S stockfish` on Arch Linux, or `sudo dnf install stockfish` on Fedora) or download it directly from the [official Stockfish website](https://stockfishchess.org/download/).
-After installation or download, rename the binary as needed (e.g., `stockfish`) and place it inside the `ChessPilot` directory.
+After installation or download, rename the binary as needed (e.g., `stockfish`) and place it inside the same directory as `ChessPilot`.

 ---